codelingo/docs/docs/getting-started.md

 ## Integrating the Review Flow

 Flows are used to integrate CodeLingo into your workflow.
 The Review Flow uses the comment from the Tenets to comment on Pull Requests.
-This helps ensure teams best practices are followed by all developers on a team.
+This ensures a teams best practices are followed by all developers on a team.

 Setting up the Review Flow on a repository is as easy as adding a new webhook on Github.